-Discharge of stormwater into water or into land in the coastal marine area that alther: (a) does not convey stormwater from any industrial or trade premises or (b) conveys stormwater from industrial or trade premises that: (b) cover a total area of 2 hair reasonable marine in trade premises that: (c) cover a total area of 2 hair reasonable marine in trade premises in the coastal marine premise in the coastal marine area of 2 hair reasonable marine in trade premises that: (d) convey a somal case of 2 hair reasonable marine area or onto less and conveys stormwater from industrial or trade premises that: (d) convey a total area of 2 hair reasonable marine area or onto less and conveys stormwater from industrial or trade premises that: (e) cover a total area of 2 hair reasonable marine area or onto less and cover a total area of 2 hair reasonable marine area or onto less and cover a total area of 2 hair reasonable marine area or onto less disturbence of the foresthere or seated.
-Discharge of water or stormwater into water or onto less in the coverage of the c Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference or onto land in the coastal marine area and any associated disturbance of the foreshere or scorbed. land in the coastal marine area that either: (a) does not convey stormwater from any industrial or trade premises, or (b) conveys stormwater from industrial or trade premises that: (i) cover a total area of 2 ha or less; and (ii) do not use or store hazardous substances in quantities or of a type that exceed any of the hazardous property threshold values identified in Schedule 10 and any associated disturbance of the foreshore or seabed.
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of stormwater into water or onto land in the coastal marine area that either: (a) does not convey stormwater from any industrial or trade premises, or (b) conveys stormwater from industrial or trade premises that: (i) cover a total area of 2 ha or less; and (ii) do not use or store hazardous substances in quantities or of a type that exceed any of the hazardous property threshold values identified in Schedule 10 and any associated disturbance of the foreshore or seabed.
 Note (1): Discharge of stormwater into a district council managed stormwater system is a discharge to land outside the CMA and an assessment for consent requirement should be made under the Freshwater Plan not this Rule.
-Note (2): If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 3 or Rule 4 depending on the 2 Estuaries Unmodified Estuaries Modified Permitted point of discharge; (b) the discharge does not contain wastewater; (c) the discharge does not contain stormwater from the Port; (d) the activity does not have an adverse effect on any significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (e) the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; (f) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; (g) after reasonable mixing, the activity does not cause; (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour; (h) the activity does not adversely affect the suitability of the receiving water for bathing after reasonable mixing; (i) the activity does not render marine organisms unsuitable for human consumption (j) the activity does not cause any undesirable biological growths: and (k) the activity does not change the temperature of the receiving environment by more than 3°C at the time of, after reasonable or onto land in the coastal marine area and any associated disturbance of the 3 · Discretionary Policies 1 to 24
+Note (2): If the activity does not come within or meet the standards, terms and conditions in this rule refer to Rule 3 or Rule 4 depending on the coastal management area involved.
+2 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Permitted (a) The activity does not cause any scouring or erosion beyond the point of discharge; (b) the discharge does not contain wastewater; (c) the discharge does not contain stormwater from the Port; (d) the activity does not have an adverse effect on any significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (e) the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 6A and B [Historic heritage]; (f) the activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; (g) after reasonable mixing, the activity does not cause: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour; (h) the activity does not adversely affect the suitability of the receiving water for bathing after reasonable mixing; (i) the activity does not render marine organisms unsuitable for human consumption (j) the activity does not cause any undesirable biological growths; and (k) the activity does not change the temperature of the receiving environment by more than 3°C at the time of, after reasonable mixing.